avinashpandu/ADOAssignment2/readme.txt

 2)Additional functionalities
 **************************
-1)We have implemented Least recently used and Least frequently used algorithm as an additional replacement strategy.
+1)We have implemented Least Recently Used and Least Frequently Used algorithm as an additional replacement strategy.

 2)We have made the buffer pool functions thread safe.